Discover a newly approved treatment option for Alzheimer’s disease

 What is Anti-Amyloid Therapy?

-Our clinic in Springfield is thrilled that the Aduhelm treatment is the first medicine that targets amyloid beta protein which is believed to play a major role in causing Alzheimer’s disease.
+Our clinic near Springfield is thrilled that the Aduhelm treatment is the first medicine that targets amyloid beta protein which is believed to play a major role in causing Alzheimer’s disease.
 It’s also the first new treatment approved for the condition since 2003, and the first to address the cause.
 Aduhelm’s efficacy was tested in three separate studies with 3,482 participants before receiving fast-tracked approval from the FDA.

 A deep dive into the brains of those with Alzheimer’s disease reveals changes traditionally referred to as “plaques.”
 These plaques are made up of insoluble amyloid beta protein.
 When they build up in the brain, they cause brain cells to die.
 Aduhelm attaches to amyloid-beta, triggering your defense mechanisms, which then respond by destroying the plaques.
 Researchers believe this may protect brain cells from dying and prevent or slow the decline of your memory and cognitive function.